Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 'If you let peasants have power over you, let them overtake you, they will use that to their advantage and overthrow you, and a Queen must never allow that to happen.
 She must also always show she is stronger and more powerful than they could ever be combined.
 Otherwise she is seen as weak, and Queens can't be weak.'

-And worse, to have the Sheriff being the only one between her and the mob was an even crueler twist, the irony going even deeper knowing it was the daughter of her nemesis.
-But how could she explain that?
+And capping it all up, to have the Sheriff being the only one between her and the mob was an even crueler twist, the irony going even deeper knowing it was the daughter of her nemesis.
+But how could she possibly make Emma understand that?

 Fortunately she was saved from having to answer right away when the door burst open, bringing in an awestruck Henry.